-I led a team of 3 UX designers and 1 UX researcher in designing a product that motivates middle-aged and elderly users to build a habit of engaging in more frequent interaction with friends.
+I led a team of UX designers through a series of iterative design sprints.
+We designed a product that motivates middle-aged and elderly users to build a habit of engaging in more frequent interaction with friends.

 Recent surveys show that 2 in 5 American adults suffer from social isolation.
 Socially isolated individuals face health risks comparable to those of smokers.